-Figure 2.25: The flow of the coupling constant according to Eqs.
-(2.217) in the one dimensional Ising chain.
+Figure 2.25: The flow of the adimensional coupling constant according to Eqs.
+(2.219) in the one dimensional Ising chain.
+Like this, one starts at high temperature with respect to J, low K and approaches the low temperature limit with respect to J, that is, the critical region.

-The recursive relations can be used to evaluate the free-energy as a function of K. The trick is to start from a very small value of the coupling strength K' $(T \to \infty)$ for which the spins are effectively uncoupled and $\ln \mathcal{Z} = N \ln 2$ , and then progressively increase K following the rules in eq.
-(2.217).
+The recursive relations can be used to evaluate the free-energy as a function of K. The trick is to start from a very small value of the coupling strength $K' (T \to \infty)$ for which the spins are effectively uncoupled and $\ln \mathcal{Z} = N \ln 2$, and then progressively increase K following the rules in eq.
+(2.219).
 The results of this procedure are given in the Table in Fig. 2.26 which is reproduced from [33].
 The agreement between the values generated this way and the results of the exact calculation are quite amazing.